 Sign Us Up!

-Planting a Promise is a free program available to all K-12 public schools and K-12 First Nations schools in BC.
+Planting a Promise is a free program available to all K-12 public, independent, and First Nations schools in BC.

 Registration for your K-12 classroom begins at the beginning of each school year.
-Please contact the program coordinator, Glenda Johnston, at any time during the school year to have your name added to the list.
+Please contact the Program Coordinator at firstname.lastname@example.org at any time during the school year to have your name added to the list.
 After you express interest in participating, a notification will be sent when a spot becomes available.
 Remember, the sooner you sign up, the more chance you have at Planting a Promise.

 A Crop of Resources!